NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/README.md

 ## ⚙️🏃‍♂️ Setup Instructions

-To move quickly to the installation instruction use one of the links below
+To move quickly to the installation instruction use one of the links below, for more details read the rest of this document.

 <table>
 <tr>